tschiemer/usbc-pd-fusb302-d/README.md

 - I2C abstraction and fusb302 driver was designed for the STM32 HAL.
 - The magic happens in file `CCHandshake.c`, in particular functions `pd_onSourceCapabilities` and `pd_createRequest` which you might want to adapt to your desired power configuration - otherwise **you might damage connected components**.
 Please also refer to the PD specs.
 - You might have to implement some platform functions like `DelayMs(..)` or `DBG(..)` and set some defines , I'm sure you'll figure it out.
+- This module could use a bit of love.

 ## Using